 But if you have a rooster with an attitude, then you need to put that rooster in the freezer.
 I say this from experience.
 When roosters flog constantly you run the risk of a child being seriously injured.
 Their spurs are serious business.

-So take my advice and learn how to cook an older bird so you don’t feel obligated to tolerate a hateful rooster.
+So take my advice and learn how to cook a tough chicken so you don’t feel obligated to tolerate a hateful rooster.

 When you cull an older chicken, you’ll process it the same as you would any other bird.
 The steps following the actual culling and dividing out of the bird is where the difference comes in.
 There are a few different options: